ollie314/workbench/README.md

 - Developers Email List: [workbench-devs](https://groups.google.com/forum/#!forum/workbench-devs)

 ## Workbench Examples
+Please note that all of these notebooks are 'clients' hitting the workbench server.
+Making your own client is super easy!
+Just a few lines of python code, or NodeJS, or even a CLI (See [ZeroRPC](http://zerorpc.dotcloud.com/))

 * **<a href="http://nbviewer.ipython.org/url/raw.github.com/SuperCowPowers/workbench/master/notebooks/PCAP_to_Graph.ipynb">PCAP to Graph</a>** (A short teaser)
 * **<a href="http://nbviewer.ipython.org/url/raw.github.com/SuperCowPowers/workbench/master/notebooks/Workbench_Demo.ipynb">Workbench Demo</a>**
 * **<a href="http://nbviewer.ipython.org/url/raw.github.com/SuperCowPowers/workbench/master/notebooks/PCAP_to_Dataframe.ipynb">PCAP to Dataframe</a>**